 Mediation Information and Assessment Meetings

 MIAM stands for Mediation Information and Assessment Meeting.
-It is the first meeting between the family mediator and the separating couple.
+Miams are the first meeting between the family mediator and the separating couple.
 This meeting will assess whether family mediation is suitable, and provide the clients with further information on the mediation process, helping them to prepare for joint mediation sessions.

 In Summary, a MIAM Will Help You To: